Exeter City’s Tuesday travels take them to Scunthorpe this week, hoping to build on Saturday’s victory.

 One to Watch

 The former-Exeter loanee has made the most impact for Scunthorpe this season, since signing from Leicester City in the summer.
-2 goals in 8 games has somewhat helped Loft find his feet in Lincolnshire after a host of loan moves in his career.
+Ryan has found his feet in Lincolnshire with seven league goals and five assists leading the line for the Iron.

 We’ll forgive you if you can’t remember Ryan.
 The Tottenham youth graduate had spells at Braintree and Stevenage before joining Exeter in January 2018, where he made the one solitary appearance- in a 1-0 away loss to Mansfield.